I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_polldisplaychildren.md

 ## Members

-`DisableModeReset`

-Supported beginning with Windows 7 operating system.

-[in] A UINT value that specifies whether any reactions of the display miniport driver to discoveries of new child devices are disabled during the polling interval.
-If set to a nonzero value, such reactions of the driver are disabled during the polling interval.
-In this case, set the <b>SynchronousPolling</b>parameter when setting <b>DisableModeReset</b>.
-Otherwise, normal reactions of the driver to discoveries of new child devices are allowed.

 `hAdapter`

 [in] A D3DKMT_HANDLE data type that represents the kernel-mode handle to the graphics adapter to query for connectivity status of child devices.